regimelab/notebooks/README.md

 Areas of Research
 -----------------

 (1) Non-parametric models offer the flexibility to learn and generate data distributions that have not occurred yet, but may occur.
-They can learn new distributions on the fly (now-casting) while simultaneously providing a quantity of uncertainty and entropy in the Bayesian sense.
+They can learn new distributions on the fly (now-casting) while simultaneously providing a quantity of uncertainty.

 (2) Detecting regime shifts, including concept drift, dataset shift, distributional shift, higher moments and so on, is a worthy enterprise for the purpose of monitoring stability in production ML/data pipelines.
 Additionally, regime shifts are a feature of many natural and physical phenomena worth modeling in themselves.